-Participating in sorority recruitment is an excellent way to learn more about the sorority community at the University of North Dakota!
-Fall Sorority Recruitment is a mutual selection process that takes place over one weekend in September which consists of a number of events in which potential new members can get to know members from all six sororities.
+Fall Sorority Recruitment is a mutual selection process that takes place over one weekend in September.
+It consists of a number of events in which potential new members can get to know members from all seven sororities.
+This year Sorority Primary Recruitment will take place in person.

-In the spring, potential members can participate in Informal Recruitment which typically takes place in January.
-Potential members who participate in Informal Recruitment have the opportunity to meet members of the sorority chapters which are still recruiting.
-Due to membership totals, which is the maximum number of women that sororities can recruit, not all of the sorority chapters, will be recruiting during the spring semester, so if you want to learn about all six sororities, your best bet is to participate in Formal Recruitment in the fall.
+Due to membership totals, which is the maximum number of women that sororities can recruit, not all of the sorority chapters will be recruiting during the spring semester.
+If you want to learn about all seven sororities, your best chance is to participate in Primary Recruitment in the fall.

 Sorority membership does include a time commitment; however, depending upon your involvement in chapter leadership positions, the time commitment will vary.
 In general, most chapters have Monday night formal meals and meetings each week.
-In addition, in a given semester, members attend sisterhood events, educational programming, volunteer, host and attend philanthropic events, and dance the night away at social events.
+In addition, members attend sisterhood events and educational programming, volunteer, host and attend philanthropic events and dance the night away at social events throughout the semester.

 No, joining a sorority will allow you to expand your group of friends by meeting new people, but also provides activities that you may be able to invite your friends to attend with you!

 The expectations for joining a sorority vary from chapter to chapter, but for the most-part, chapters expect that new members are enrolled at UND and reach a certain GPA, please ensure that you ask the chapter what their GPA requirement is for membership.